Nymphaeales

 The Nymphaeales are an order of flowering plants, consisting of three families of aquatic plants, the Hydatellaceae, the Cabombaceae, and the Nymphaeaceae (water lilies).
 It is one of the three orders of basal angiosperms, an early-diverging grade of flowering plants.
 At least 10 morphological characters unite the Nymphaeales.
 One of the traits is the absence of a vascular cambium, which is required to produce both xylem (wood) and phloem, which therefore are missing.
 Molecular synapomorphies are also known.

 The Plant List, created by the Royal Botanic Gardens, Kew and Missouri Botanical Garden recognizes about 70 species in 11 genera within the order, but a phylogenetic study of the genus Nymphaea implies that the number of species could be more than 90.
 The difference in species numbers is due almost entirely to the difficulty of delineating species in the genus Nymphaea.

 Most of the species are rhizomatous aquatic herbs with a broad leaf base and large, showy flowers.

 Description

 Vegetative characteristics

 Nymphaeales are rhizomatous or tuberous, aquatic or sub-aquatic, annual or perennial herbs.
 The leaves are submerged, floating, or emerged.
 The floating leaves are 1 mm to 3.2 m wide.

 Generative characteristics

 The plants are bisexual, monoecious or dioecious.
+The female gametophyte is the Schisandra-type, consisting of four cells.